huiwenhw/huiwenhw.github.io/_posts/2017-07-25-this-bind-partial.md

 category: normal
 ---

-This post is to help us to understand more about the 'this' keyword in JS, bind() method and what are partially applied functions.
+I recently came across partially applied functions, and in order to understand that, it helps to know more about the `this` keyword in Javascript and the bind() function.
+So this post is to help us understand more about them (:

 # Understanding bind() and 'this'
 The bind() method allows us to create a function that has a particular 'this' value.
 We'll use the example from [MDN](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_objects/Function/bind#Examples) to understand bind().
 Follow along in your console!